aktivkohle/python-talks/README.md

 ### *update -  the ngram-mod branch*

+Here is [the notebook](https://github.com/aktivkohle/python-talks/blob/ngrams-mod/display_sample_chat.ipynb) with the chat from the ngrams-mod branch.

 So an issue arose where a test-case :
 > *I don't like Microsoft but am more into Apple*